Resinchem/Ultimate-Bedside-Lamp/docs/weather.md

 > 🔍 Generating an API key is a bit of a "quest" that involves signing up for an account and waiting for the key to activate (which can take a few hours).
 Don't blame the lamp if the key doesn't work instantly—OpenWeatherMap's servers need a little time to realize you’ve joined the party.
 {: .note}

 Once generated, copy and paste your API key into the OWM API Key field.
-You can use unique keys for different services (like Home Assistant) to track usage independently, but all calls count towards the 1,000 calls/day limit.
+You can use unique keys for different services (like Home Assistant) to track usage independently, but all calls count towards the 1,000 calls/day limit regardless of key used.

 ![OWM API Key Field](images/weather_04.jpg)